Policy Press

 Intersections of Housing Precarity, Health and Wellbeing in Diverse Global Settings

-Kelly Greenop is Senior Lecturer in Architecture and Community Development Lead at the School of Architecture at the University of Queensland, Australia.
+Kelly Greenop is Senior Lecturer in Architecture at the School of Architecture, Design and Planning at the University of Queensland, Australia.

-Johanna Brugman Alvarez is Lecturer in the School of Built Environment at the University of Technology, Sydney, Australia.
+Johanna Brugman Alvarez is Senior Lecturer in Social and Community Planning at the School of Architecture and Planning, The University of Auckland, New Zealand.

 Introduction – Kelly Greenop and Johanna Brugman Alvarez